This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Hoop Houses Can Increase Yields

 A hoop house helps you control the growing conditions for your crops.
-Thus, you can create a better environment by monitoring moisture levels, fertilizer use, maintaining ideal temperature and atmospheric pressure in the hoop house.
+Thus, you can create a better environment by monitoring moisture levels, fertilizer use, and maintaining ideal temperature and atmospheric pressure in the hoop house.
 And since the crops are less exposed to harsh weather conditions, they are less prone to pest infestations, diseases, and decay.

 This means that a hoop house ensures an abundant harvest and improves the overall quality of the harvest.
 Studies have shown that yields can increase up to four times in hoop houses compared to open fields.